riot/riot/doc/guide/index.md

 </todo>
 ```

-After the event handler is executed the current tag instance is updated using `this.update()` which causes all the looped items to execute as well.
+After the event handler is executed the current tag instance is updated using `this.update()` (unless riot.settings.autoUpdate is set to false) which causes all the looped items to execute as well.
 The parent notices that an item has been removed from the collection and removes the corresponding DOM node from the document.

 ### Looping custom tags